CHAPTER B:

 Monitoring

-5. Managing the Emergency Response
+4. Managing the Emergency Response

 (Tools and Services)

-In leading and coordinating the emergency response, the RC can call on a wide range of tools and services for additional support, many provided through OCHA.
+In leading and coordinating the emergency response, the HC can call on a wide range of tools and services for additional support, many provided through OCHA.
 It is important to ensure that, where possible, international assistance complements and works alongside national response mechanisms.

-Key roles of the RC and HC
+Key roles of the HC

 • In the event of a disaster, contact the relevant national authority to determine any damage to infrastructure that might affect the delivery of relief assets or assistance.